Raviegupta/Namaste-Reac/Assignments/notes.md

 npx parcel [entry point]
 ```
 ex:- `npx parcel index.html`
-his will provide local host like :-  Server running at http://localhost:1234  <br>
+This will provide local host like :-  Server running at http://localhost:1234  <br>
-earlier we used to inject cdn for React & ReactDOM. but here we already have these packages in our node_modules which we just installed by commands npm install react  & npm install react-dom. hence, we need to import these  to use react & react-dom.
+earlier we used to inject cdn for React & ReactDOM. but here we already have these packages in our node_modules which we just installed by commands `npm install react`  & `npm install react-dom`. hence, we need to import these  to use react & react-dom. <br>
+**Note:- npx parcel index.html => it just creates a development build for us & it hosts on our server.**

 ### How to Import React & ReactDOM to our App ?
 write these commands in js file. (now we don't need cdn links)